Automatic Imports

 If automatic bank syncing is not available in your region, you may instead take advantage of our CSV import tool or developer API to get bulk transactions into Lunch Money.

-Through our partnership with Plaid, we currently support automatic bank syncing for most financial institutions based in the following countries:
+Through our partnership with Plaid, we currently support automatic bank syncing for some or most financial institutions based in the following countries:

 In the meantime, we have a developer API which we're hoping will bridge the gap between Lunch Money & international banks.
 We already have a few European banks supported via community-made open source plugins such as bunq and Monzo!